-Pension Risk
+Pension risk

-The company and Black & Decker Europe operates a defined benefit pension scheme and the largest proportion of the costs relate to the employees of Black & Decker.
+The company and Black & Decker Europe operates a defined benefit pension scheme and the largest proportion of the costs relate to the employees (and legacy employees) of Black & Decker.
 The main risk to the company is the defined benefit scheme liability which is included in the accounts.
 The directors and trustees assess and manage the risk through regular meetings and actions are taken, where appropriate to address any issues that arise.